Adrien-Schussoft/CoronApp/README.md

 <h1>CoronApp</h1>

-A JavaFX app to see the figures of the CoronaVirus in France and soon all countries.
+A JavaFX app to see the figures of the CoronaVirus in France and all countries.

-Work in progress.